Best Kobe Day Trip Itinerary + Tips Before You Visit

 2. Arima Onsen: If you have time, this is a popular activity in Kobe.
 Enjoy the onsen springs, stay at an onsen resort, and explore the charming town streets.

-3. Nunobiki Herb Garden Trail: Enjoy a scenic hike or ropeway ride through the lush greenery, leading to the Nunobiki Herb Garden with a variety of plants and flowers.
+3. Nunobiki Herb Garden Trail: Take a scenic hike or ropeway ride through the greenery, which leads to the Nunobiki Herb Garden.

 🎫 Prebook the Nunobiki Herb Gardens Ticket & Ropeway Ticket

-4. Cruise Kobe Bay: Take an evening cruise around Kobe Bay ($17 USD) to enjoy the city lights from the water.
+4. Cruise Kobe Bay: Take an evening cruise around Kobe Bay ($17 USD) to see the city lights from the harbor.

 Kobe is 30 km (19 miles) from Osaka, and about 75 km (47 miles) from Kyoto.